yuz2is/Veir-Spammer/README.md

 Warning

-U might have to install some fonts, check main.py for what u need to install or contact me on discord for help (xoxoupe) Use responsibly.
+U might have to install some fonts, check main.py for what u need to install or contact me on discord for help (xoxoupe.)
+Use responsibly.
 Ensure you use for education purpose

 Credits